HandyGold75/DMARC-Analyzer/README.md

 * Optimized most of the code to make launching with a filled cache a bit faster.
 * Reworked the loading splash screen and it now shows the progress of caching items.
 * Now the show reports option only shows the 100 most recent reports as to many reports could slow down the window.
-* Note that this doesn't effect the per domain summary.
+* Note that this doesn't affect the per-domain summary.
 * Up to 3 domains should always run without issue, up to 6 domains with small slowdowns, and up to 8 domains while workable.
 * This only applies after all reports have been shown (Hiding them doesn't help).
 * Fixing this would take too much processing for every hide/ show action.